sky-uk/ruby-bootcamp/tutors.md

 Bonus points are awarded for:

 * The user following the requirement to ensure translation stays out the way of the user implementing pages (e.g. the user does not need to do anything specific on each page to ensure the content is translatable)
+* Using [Nokogiri](http://www.nokogiri.org/) to parse rendered HTML and replace the translated text nodes
 * Testing edge cases such as if an extension is not provided (e.g. `/about`)
 * Implementing a full Bing API wrapper including authentication

-It would be great if the final DSL looked something like this:
+Ideally the final DSL should look something like this:

 ```ruby
 run Linguine.build do